fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-1/assignment-1.md

 #### Task 5: Summarizing

-Write a paragraph comparing your visualization designs, covering both strengths and weaknesses in relation to each other, as well as originality.
+Write a comparison of your visualization designs, covering both strengths and weaknesses in relation to each other, as well as originality.
 Discuss whether they would be effective in answering the domain questions posed in task 2.
 You should discuss the strengths and weaknesses of your different visualizations, evaluate their effectiveness in answering the domain questions, while considering factors such as readability, complexity, expressiveness, and scalability.

 Some important questions to keep in mind: Did you explore a wide range of visualization techniques, or did you rely on a small subset of common visual encodings?
 How does the diversity of your sketches contribute to answering the domain questions in different ways?